 Complement deficiencies are considered to be rare disorders and compromise between 1–10% of all cases of primary immunodeficiency.
 Complement deficiency is also known as hypocomplementaemia.

 Complement deficiencies are inherited.
-Most are autosomal recessive traits with the exception of a deficiency of the CI inhibitor, which is autosomal dominant, and properdin deficiency, which is X-linked.
+Most are autosomal recessive traits with the exception of a deficiency of the C1 inhibitor, which is autosomal dominant, and properdin deficiency, which is X-linked.

 Complement deficiencies affect various organs.

 Complement deficiencies are commonly diagnosed with the following tests:

 There are no specific treatments available as yet for complement deficiencies.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.